 Much better!
 Now I will easily be able to pick this design from my library when I need it.

 Finally we are ready to save the design.
 Select everything you want to save which in most cases would be the entire design.
 Click on File > Save Selection > Save to Library.. as shown in the image below.

 A new box will pop up on your screen and you are prompted to give the design a name.
 I like to name them carefully to make them even easier to find later.
 With text I name it exactly what the text is and with designs I try to keep it as simple as possible.
 Once you have picked a name click ‘OK’.
 (See green dots in image below.)

 After pressing okay the design saves and you can then go back to the ‘Library’ tab and see your design is now there.
 Everything is organized in alphabetical order to make it even easier to find files as well.
 I have so many designs for crowns, baseball and holidays that having a visual saves lots of time.

 One last tip to help if you have a lot of designs in your library.
 Use the tabs on the left of the library screen to narrow them down.
 You can click ‘User Designs’ (circled in blue below) and it will only show designs you have saved to your library.
 It will not show you the files that came with your machine or ones you downloaded from the Store.
 Likewise you an click on fonts or recent downloads.

 More Silhouette Academy Tutorials

-Last but not least don’t forget to grab free cut files for your cutting machine.
+Last but not least don’t forget to grab some free cut files for your cutting machine.
+Sign up for our newsletter to get exclusive subricber cut files too!
 I have been sharing them monthly since February so you are sure to find something you like in the bundles!
 Then you know what else you can do with your favorites!?
 Add them to your Silhouette Library.